jam5991/haven-engine/README.md

       Hard rules.
 No exceptions.
 Informed recommendations.
 ```

-**Step 1** runs in microseconds and is absolute — no family with an expired license or full capacity will ever be recommended, period. **Step 2** uses a privacy-safe AI model to understand nuance: a child who loves animals might score higher with a rural family that has horses, or a teen preparing for independence might match better with foster parents experienced in life-skills mentoring.
+**Step 1** runs in microseconds and is absolute — no family with an expired license or full capacity will ever be recommended, period.
+<br> **Step 2** uses a privacy-safe AI model to understand nuance: a child who loves animals might score higher with a rural family that has horses, or a teen preparing for independence might match better with foster parents experienced in life-skills mentoring.

 ---